SHiftLin/CCS2022-InviCloak/README.md

 # CCS2022-InviCloak

 The code of InviCloak.
-Please read our [paper (CCS'22 )](https://dl.acm.org/doi/10.1145/3548606.3559336) for detail.
+Please refer to our [paper (CCS'22 )](https://dl.acm.org/doi/10.1145/3548606.3559336) for detail.

-Please see this [repo](https://github.com/SHiftLin/chromium) for the code of the Chromium patch mentioned in the paper.
+Please check this [repo](https://github.com/SHiftLin/chromium) for the code of the Chromium patch mentioned in the paper.

 ## Bibtex
 ```